Trashpanda70/Pokemon-Game/README.md

 The moves list may be updated for balancing in the future

-I will not list all TMs/HMs that Galandart can learn in this document, you will have to figure that out yourself
+I will not list all TMs/HMs that Galandart can learn in this document, you will have to figure that out yourself (or use the tool I plan on releasing closer to the game's release)

 ##### Custom Moves
 These moves may be updated at any time for balancing in terms of power and accuracy, but the effect will remain the same.
 Both moves have a similar mechanic that Arceus does with the type plates and its move Judgement.
 The moves will use different items, so you can only change the type of one at a time.